poon-zx/expops-user-guide/docs/features/caching.md

 # Caching & Reproducibility

-ExpOps provides intelligent step-level caching and reproducibility guarantees.
+ExpOps provides intelligent multi-level caching and reproducibility guarantees.
+The system supports both step-level and process-level caching for maximum flexibility.

+## Caching Levels

-## Step-Level Caching
+### Step-Level Caching

 Each pipeline step can be cached independently:
-- **Cache key**: Based on step inputs and code hash
+- **Cache key**: Based on step inputs, configuration hash, and function code hash
 - **Cache lookup**: Automatic before step execution
+- **Granularity**: Individual steps within a process
+- **Use case**: When you want to skip specific steps that haven't changed, even if other steps in the process have

+**Example**: If a data preprocessing step hasn't changed, it can be skipped even if the training step needs to run.

+### Process-Level Caching

+Entire processes (containing multiple steps) can be cached as a single unit:
+- **Cache key**: Based on process inputs, configuration hash, and process function code hash
-- **Cache storage**: Configurable backends
+- **Cache lookup**: Automatic before process execution
+- **Granularity**: Entire process as a single unit
+- **Use case**: When you want to skip an entire process if all its inputs and configuration are unchanged

+**Example**: If a complete training pipeline hasn't changed, the entire process can be skipped, avoiding execution of all its constituent steps.

+### How They Work Together

+- **Step-level caching** is checked first when executing individual steps
+- **Process-level caching** is checked when starting a process execution
+- If a process is cached, all its steps are skipped
+- If a process isn't cached but some steps are, only the uncached steps execute
+- Both levels use the same cache backends and KV stores

 ## Cache Backends

-### Local Filesystem

-Default backend for local development:
-- Fast access
-- No external dependencies
-- Limited to single machine

 ### Google Cloud Storage (GCS)